brightmart/text_classification/README.md

 Model Structure:

 1) Input encoding: use bag of word to encode story(context) and query(question); take account of position by using position mask

+   by using bi-directional rnn to encode story and query, performance boost from 0.392 to 0.398, increase 1.5%.

 2) Dynamic memory: